 Custodial accounts also are known by the acronyms UTMA and UGMA because they're based on the Uniform Transfers to Minors Act and the Uniform Gifts to Minors Act.
 The accounts are held and managed for minors until they reach the age of majority in their state.

 Wealthsimple, an automated investment service, can help you create and manage a custodial account.

 Custodial accounts can involve an investment portfolio or can be a simple savings account.

 They're less expensive than conventional trusts because the terms and conditions are predetermined.
 The first $1,050 of income in a custodial account is tax-free, but an equal portion is taxed at what is known as the kiddie tax rate.
 Anything over $2,100 is taxed at the parents' rate.

 No premature withdrawals are allowed, and the money must only be spent to benefit the child.

 9. Online teaching tools

 The Federal Reserve Bank of St. Louis has lots of resources for training kids in good stewardship of money.
-Learn how to involve your children in saving, budgeting, setting up a kid's bank account, shopping wisely and tracking expenses.
+Learn how to involve your children in saving, budgeting, setting up a bank account, shopping wisely and tracking expenses.

 Teach Children to Save is a free national program geared to kindergarteners through eighth-graders.